ljw1004/csharpspec/csharp/classes.md

 There are three categories of overloadable operators: Unary operators ([Unary operators](classes.md#unary-operators)), binary operators ([Binary operators](classes.md#binary-operators)), and conversion operators ([Conversion operators](classes.md#conversion-operators)).

 The *operator_body* is either a semicolon, a ***statement body*** or an ***expression body***.
 A statement body consists of a *block*, which specifies the statements to execute when the operator is invoked.
-The *block* must conform to the rules for value-returning methods described in §10.6.10.
+The *block* must conform to the rules for value-returning methods described in [Method body](classes.md#method-body).
 An expression body consists of `=>` followed by an expression and a semicolon, and denotes a single expression to perform when the operator is invoked.

 For `extern` operators, the *operator_body* consists simply of a semicolon.
 For all other operators, the *operator_body* is either a block body or an expression body.